bdavis222/dot-scanner/README.md

 Similar to the blob size option, this sets the size of a "dot" in the dataset.
 Because dots should not overlap, the larger the dot size, the fewer dots will be detected, as dimmer pixels within a brighter dot's region will not be recognized as dots, and will therefore be removed.

 #### Thresholds
 There are three thresholds that can be set to adjust the detection sensitivity for "dots" and "blobs" in a given image.
-The three editable text boxes correspond to the following variables in `settings/config.py` (displayed from left to right in the Configurations Window):
+The three editable text boxes correspond to the following variables (displayed from left to right in the Configurations Window):
 1. `LOWER_DOT_THRESH_SCALE`: Scaling for the lower threshold defining the brightness of the dots.
 The default is 1.5, which corresponds to 1.5 standard deviations above the mean of the data.
 Lower this value to increase the number of faint dots detected, or raise it to reduce the number.
 2. `UPPER_DOT_THRESH_SCALE`: Scaling for the upper threshold defining the brightness of the dots.
 The default is 5, which corresponds to 5 standard deviations above the mean.
 Lower this value to reduce the number of bright dots detected, or raise it to increase the number.
 3. `LOWER_BLOB_THRESH_SCALE`: Scaling for the lower threshold defining the brightness of the blobs.
 The default is 2, which corresponds to 2 times the value of `UPPER_DOT_THRESH_SCALE`.
 Lower this value to increase the number of blobs detected, or raise it to reduce the number.